DOAJ/doaj/static_content/_docs/content/faq.md

 ### How can I contribute to DOAJ?

-1. [Support us](/support/) with a financial donation
+1. [Support us](/support/) with a financial contribution
-  + All donations received are spent on DOAJ activities or developments.
+  + Contributions help keep the DOAJ service running and allow us to develop it further.
 2. If you have evidence that a journal in DOAJ might be questionable, [contact us](/contact/).
   + All information shared with DOAJ is done so in confidence and is never published.
+  + Include the ISSN of the journal when you email us.
 3. If you find a broken link or something that is out of date or incomplete, [contact us](/contact/).
   + We are always grateful when our users are our eyes and ears.
+  + For broken links in articles, include the journal's ISSN, title and the title of the article.
 4. Become a volunteer
   + From time to time, we put out a call for volunteers.
 Follow us on [Twitter](https://twitter.com/doajplus) or [our blog](https://blog.doaj.org/) to find out when the next call is published.

-### I have found a broken link.
-What should I do?

-  [Contact us](/contact/) with the details.
-For broken links in articles, include the journal's ISSN, title and the title of the article.

-### I think that a questionable journal is indexed in DOAJ.
-What should I do?

-  Please [contact us](/contact/) with the details, including the ISSN, and we will investigate.
-Information shared with DOAJ is done so in confidence.

 ### I know a journal which should be in DOAJ but isn’t.
 What should I do?

   Contact the journal and ask them to submit an application.
 You can also send us the details of the journal—title and ISSN—and we will contact them.

 ### The journal I am looking for isn't in DOAJ.
 Why?
-What should I do?

   Maybe the journal hasn't applied to us or its application is still in progress.
-It may be that the journal was removed from DOAJ.
-[Contact us](/contact/) to see if the journal has a pending application.
+Maybe the journal was [removed from DOAJ](https://docs.google.com/spreadsheets/d/183mRBRqs2jOyP0qZWXN8dUd02D4vL0Mov_kgYF8HORM/edit#gid=1650882189&range=A1).

 ### How do I report a bug or ask for technical help?

+  If you are a registered GitHub user, or you don't mind becoming one, you can [log a GitHub issue](https://github.com/DOAJ/doaj/issues/new) directly in our repository.
+Alternatively, you can send the information we ask for below to [our helpdesk](mailto:feedback@doaj.org).

-  There is a specific set of information that you need to provide to us.
-You may not be able to provide the details for all of these but fill in as many as you can:
+ <a id="How to report a bug"></a>When you report a bug, please include the following information.
+(You may not be able to provide every detail but fill in as many as you can.)

   1. The contact details for the person reporting the bug (or a proxy for them) so that we can request more detail if needed.
     + That might be you or someone working on your behalf.
   2. The user account you are logged in to when the problem occurred.
   3. Tell us which area of the system this happened in.
 Generally: in the UI/API/OAI; and ideally specifically:
     + which URL were you on when it happened, or
-    + which URL were you trying to access?
+    + which URL were you trying to access.
   4. At what date and time the incident occurred.
     + If it happened several times, then all dates/times that were recorded, or a range.
   5. What were you trying to do?
 As much detail and context as possible.
-    + Send a screenshot.
+    + Send a screenshot of the entire screen.
 An image always helps.
-  6. What happened, what error message was received?
+  6. What happened?
+What error message was received?
-    + Provide the exact error message, don't paraphrase.
+    + Provide the exact error message; don't paraphrase
-    + Send a screenshot.
+    + Send a screenshot
     + What did you expect to happen?
     + Was the problem repeatable?
     + Did you try several times with the same result?